 - In 2014, the inaugural year of the program, there was a 74 percent diversion rate

-- In the three years of the program, the program has achieved an average 75 percent diversion rate
+- In the five years of the program, the program has achieved an average 75 percent diversion rate

 - In 2015, the program expanded to the Athletics Center, including catering and the Chancellor’s suite in Zero Waste efforts